 A day in the life of a Speech Pathologist

 What does a Speech Pathologist do?
-According to Therapy Focus Speech Pathologist, Laura Roberts, no two days are the same, but she shares an insight into a recent working day in the following:
+According to Therapy Focus Speech Pathologist, Caoibhe Flynn, no two days are the same, but she shares an insight into a recent working day in the following:

 I arrive at the office and prepare for my day.
-I’m based at Therapy Focus’ Bentley office so I see clients either in the clinic here at Bentley, at schools during term time, at day care or in their home.
+I’m based at Therapy Focus’ Bentley office so I see customers either in the office here at Bentley, at schools during term time, at daycare or in their home.

-Preparing for my sessions includes reading through each client’s last session notes and therapy goals to make sure we are focusing on the right areas and building on the skills developed in our previous session.
-I gather resources and choose games/activities for each client based on their therapy goals.
+Preparing for my sessions includes reading through each customer’s last session notes and therapy goals to make sure we are focusing on the right areas and building on the skills developed in our previous session.
+I gather resources and choose games/activities for each customer based on their therapy goals.

 I also use this time to check in with my colleagues, respond to emails and make a lovely cup of coffee!

-My first client is a 6 year-old boy with a diagnosis of Microcephaly, who I see at school.
+My first customer is a 6-year-old boy with a diagnosis of Microcephaly, who I see at school.
 This little boy has significantly delayed speech and language.
 We are working on his ability to understand information and put his thoughts into words and sentences.
 We use play-based therapy to work on shared attention, turn-taking, willingness to engage socially with others, and modelling language.